Accreditation

 Centres are assessed against the standards and requirements of the scheme by a reviewer from their state peak (in the case of NSW, Queensland, Victoria and Western Australia) or Community Legal Centres Australia (for centres in the ACT, Northern Territory, South Australia and Tasmania).
 There are seventeen standards which cover governance and organisational management, service delivery, accessibility and client feedback.

-Centres which successfully undergo the assessment process are awarded certification and a licence to use the certification trademark for three years; they must meet certification requirements including regular reporting on any agreed improvement plan.
+Centres that successfully undergo the assessment process are awarded accreditation for three years; they must meet accreditation requirements including regular reporting on any agreed improvement plan.